Hua-Zhou/svt/README.md

 If you use this function in any way, please cite the software itself along with at least one publication or preprint.

 * Software reference
-C Li and H Zhou.MATLAB svt function Version 0.0.1.Available online,July 2014.
+C Li and H Zhou.
+MATLAB svt function Version 0.0.1.
+Available online, July 2014.
-C Li and H Zhou(2014)svt:Singular Value Thresholding in MATLAB.[arXiv](to be posted soon)
+C Li and H Zhou (2014) svt: Singular Value Thresholding in MATLAB. [arXiv](to be posted soon)

 ### Contacts